SUBSCRIBE TO OUR FREE NEWSLETTER

 Their conclusion: the pledges will not be sufficient "to reverse by 2025 and 2030 the upward trend of global emissions.
 Furthermore, estimated annual aggregate emission levels resulting from their implementation do not fall within least-cost 2degC scenarios levels."

-"The INDCs have the capability of limiting the forecast temperature rise to around 2.7C by 2100, by no means enough but a lot lower than the estimated four, five, or more degrees of warming projected by many prior to the INDCs," Figueres said.
+"The INDCs can limit the forecast temperature rise to around 2.7C by 2100, by no means enough but a lot lower than the estimated four, five, or more degrees of warming projected by many prior to the INDCs," Figueres said.

-In fact, if emissions continue to go unchecked, current trends indicate that the global temperature rise could be by as much as 4.5degC by 2100, the UN reported--well above the threshold climate experts say would bring catastrophic floods, droughts, and other extreme weather events.
+In fact, if emissions continue unchecked, current trends indicate that the global temperature rise could be as much as 4.5 degrees Celsius by 2100, the UN reported—well above the threshold climate experts say would cause catastrophic floods, droughts, and other extreme weather events.

-A 2degC goal is still within reach, the report said.
-But climate activists warned that meeting such a goal will require much more aggressive action by wealthy nations, many of which have recently come under fire for their lackluster pledges and attempts to evade financial obligations to developing countries.
+The report said a 2degC goal is still within reach.
+However, climate activists warned that meeting such a goal will require much more aggressive action by wealthy nations.
+Many of these nations have recently been criticized for their lackluster pledges and attempts to evade financial obligations to developing countries.

 "We're going to need to see more ambition in Paris," 350.org strategy and communications director Jamie Henn said on Friday.
 "The targets currently on the table still aren't enough to prevent climate catastrophe.
 To close the gap, politicians must settle on a clear mechanism to increase ambition, make real financial commitments, and agree to a unifying goal of completely decarbonizing the global economy."

-However, the current inadequate pledges are "still enough to send a clear signal to investors that the age of fossil fuels is over--there's no way to meet these targets, let alone the stronger ones necessary, without a full scale transition to renewable energy," Henn said.
+However, the current inadequate pledges are "still enough to signal investors that the age of fossil fuels is over--there's no way to meet these targets, let alone the stronger ones necessary, without a full-scale transition to renewable energy," Henn said.

 "The targets currently on the table still aren't enough to prevent climate catastrophe."